pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

   out that __not__ moving to github is an impediment to contribution and issue reporting.

-- I cannot predict the future, but if there is a move away from github, I believe tools will be available to migrate to the next best thing.
-And since the repo at foss.heptapod.net will not be deleted, even if I am wrong I expect the effort to port the issues and commits from github will be manageable.

-- People who wish to continue to use mercurial can add a cron job github action to pull the changes from foss.heptapod.net across to github
+- People who wish to continue to use mercurial can use the same method below to push to github.

 - github is more resource rich than foss.heptapod.net.
-We can add CI jobs to replace some of our aging [buildbot infrastructure](https://buildbot.pypy.org).
+We could be able to add CI jobs to replace some of our aging [buildbot infrastructure](https://buildbot.pypy.org).

 ## Method

-The migration required two parts: migrating the code and migrating the issues and merge requests.
+The migration required two parts: migrating the code and then migrating the issues and merge requests.

 ### Code migration 1: code and notes